Monitor My Maple is our flagship citizen science project.

 There are five species of maple native to St. Lawrence County - sugar, silver, red, striped, and boxelder.
 Several other species have been introduced, including Norway and Japanese maples.
 For this project, we are particularly interested in sugar maples.
 However, if you cannot find a sugar maple near you, we accept data from red, silver, and Norway maples too.
 During Fall Monitor My Maple you'll be able to identify your tree by its leaves.

 The sugar maple leaf has smooth edges, five major points (lobes) and U-shape spaces between the lobes, called sinuses.
 The sugar maple leaf is represented on the Canadian flag.
 In contrast, red maple leaves have a jagged leaf edge, three or five lobes, and V-shaped sinuses.
 Norway maple leaves are similar to sugar maple, but are often wider, darker, and produce a white, milky sap at the base of the leaf stem when pulled off the tree.
-See the image below for comparison.
+See the image above for comparison.

 Use the Data: